BANKRUPTCY

 information).

-and financial affairs are administered under the strict supervision of the
+affairs are administered under the strict supervision of the trustee for a

-The duration of the bankruptcy status varies from state to state, but
+of the bankruptcy status varies from state to state, but depending on the

 3.